Papers

 Central Insights and Methodology

-The paper begins by confirming a substantial disparity between artificially generated fake faces and natural, real faces in their texture composition.
+The study begins by confirming a substantial disparity between artificially generated fake faces and natural, real faces in their texture composition.
 Specifically, it identifies that global texture features are less susceptible to image modifications and possess better transferability across different GAN architectures as well as datasets.
 Based on this observation, the authors propose Gram-Net, a CNN architecture augmented with a novel "Gram Block".
 This block computes global texture statistics, captured using Gram matrices, to enhance the detection robustness against diverse fake image challenges such as down-sampling, JPEG compression, blur, and noise.

 Experimental Validation